 These small, collateral-free loans are often first provided in a group setting, with 10-20 people meeting together to receive and repay their loans and offer support to one another as they build their new businesses.

 As businesses flourish, some go on to receive larger loans individually to grow their microenterprises even more.
 Some choose to receive specialist loans, such as tailored farming loans or sanitation loans to help them install a toilet.
 Others no longer need a loan at all – their businesses are now sustainable and their families’ needs are being met.

-An incredible 98% of all loans are repaid – a higher repayment rate than for banks in the developed world!
+An incredible 98% of our loans are repaid!
 Once repaid, loans are recycled and lent out to help another family start their own business and leave poverty behind.

-While not all loans go to women, 95% do – restoring dignity and hope to their lives and enabling them to provide for their children.
-By investing in mothers like Mira, Naomi and Inis, you’ll be giving them the tools they need to transform their families’ futures.
-Because small loans means big changes!
+95% of our loan clients are women – restoring dignity and hope to their lives and enabling them to provide for their children.
+By investing in mothers like Naomi, you’ll be giving them the tools they need to transform their families’ futures.
+Because small loans mean big changes!